rajasekar23-code/Tamil-Nadu-Road-Accident-Analysis-Project/README.md

 - Total Accidents
 - Total Injuries
 - Total Fatalities
-- Total Persons Involved
+- Total Peoples67 Involved
 - Accidents by District
 - Accidents by Road Type
 - Severity by Vehicle Type
 - Monthly Accident Trends

-### Skills
+- ### Skills Demonstrated
-- Data Cleaning & Preparation
+- **Data Preparation**: Cleaning & structuring datasets in Excel
-- Exploratory Data Analysis (EDA)
+- **Analysis**: SQL querying, KPI & trend analysis
-- KPI & Trend Analysis
+- **Visualization**: Power BI dashboards with interactive features
-- Business Insight Generation
+- **Business Insights**: Translating data into actionable recommendations

 ## Insights and Findings
 - Road accidents in Tamil Nadu during 2023 resulted in significant injuries and fatalities, indicating a strong need for data-driven road safety measures.
 - Accidents are concentrated in a few high-risk districts, mainly in urban and high-traffic regions.
 - National and State Highways contribute to a higher share of severe and fatal accidents, while urban roads show higher accident frequency.
-- Two-wheelers are the most affected vehicle category, making riders the most vulnerable road users.
+- Two-wheelers account for the majority of accidents, making riders the most vulnerable road users.
 - Heavy vehicles (trucks and lorries) show higher fatality severity per accident.
 - The 21–40 age group and male drivers/riders are involved in the majority of accidents.
 - Accident counts show monthly and seasonal variation, with spikes during monsoon and high-travel periods.